juuliasantala/prog_training/3/README.md

 ### Exercise 3

 Continue the previous exercise.
 DNA Center provides health information for network components.
 Now, save also the ID of the all the returned devices.
-Loop through all the devices and fecth their health information (overall, memory, CPU) wiht device-detail API.
+Loop through all the devices and fecth their health information (overall, memory, CPU) with device-detail API.
 ```
 $ python exercise3.py
 asr1001-x.abc.inc has following health scores: